 The baseball player who earns $100M makes people wonder why one person with such an inconsequential skill can generate so much income.
 Simply put, they are producing more and generating more revenue than the primary care physician who sees a patient for hypertension.

-On a long enough time horizon, the economy is very well-connected and so nobody will be paid in excess of what they are worth unless laws force the issue.
+On a long enough time horizon, the economy is very well-connected, so nobody will be paid in excess of what they are worth unless laws force the issue.
 If the law states that minimum wage has to be $15 then even the most unproductive person will earn $15/hour.

 Consumers are willing to spend more money watching a baseball game, spend more time memorizing the names of ball players, subscribe to the relevant TV channels, attend sports bars, buy food at these sporting events, and purchase their merchandise than they are willing to spend at a doctor’s office.

-Kaiser Permanente might gross $5B a year but has 100,000 employees and insane overhead.
+Kaiser Permanente might gross $5B annually but has 100,000 employees and insane overhead.
 The Dodgers might gross the same $5B but only have a few dozen players to pay and far less overhead than KP.
 This means that each player gets a bigger slice of the same pie.

 Private Medical Office

 Imagine you are an orthopedic surgeon who can do 10 knee replacements a day versus your colleagues who can squeeze out 3.
-Working for Kaiser Permanente would not only harm your revenue, decrease productivity, but also decrease the US economy’s productivity.
+Working for Kaiser Permanente would not only harm your revenue and decrease productivity but also decrease the US economy’s productivity.

 But that surgeon can open their own private medical office and contract with a surgery center in order to be more productive, generate more revenue, and, in the long-run, work less.